murchandamus/bips/bip-update-process.md

 the publication of BIPs.
 It replaces [BIP 2](bip-0002.mediawiki) with a streamlined process, and may be amended to address the evolving needs of the BIP process.

-The BIPs repository serves as a publication medium and archive for mature proposals.
-The repository’s visibility facilitates the distributed consideration of BIPs by providing an established source to retrieve the latest versions of BIPs.
-The repository transparently records all changes to each BIP and allows any community member to easily retain a complete copy of the archive.

-The BIPs repository does not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to provide a quick overview of BIP statuses (see [Workflow](#workflow) below) to visitors.

 ## Motivation

 BIP 2 is over eight years old and was written when different concerns were pressing to the bitcoin community.
 The BIP 2